Ganesha

-Although Ganesha has many attributes, he is readily identified by his elephant head.
-He is widely revered, more specifically, as the remover of obstacles and thought to bring good luck; the patron of arts and sciences; and the deva of intellect and wisdom.
+Although Ganesha has many attributes, he is readily identified by his elephant head and four arms.
+He is widely revered, more specifically, as the remover of obstacles and bringer of good luck; the patron of arts and sciences; and the deva of logic, intellect, and wisdom.
 As the god of beginnings, he is honoured at the start of rites and ceremonies.
-Ganesha is also invoked as a patron of letters and learning during writing sessions.
-Several texts relate mythological anecdotes associated with his birth and exploits.
+Ganesha is also invoked during writing sessions as a patron of letters and learning.
+Several texts relate anecdotes associated with his birth and exploits.

-While scholars differ about his origins dating him between 1st century BCE and 2nd century CE, Ganesha was well established by the 4th and 5th centuries CE, during the Gupta period and had inherited traits from Vedic and pre-Vedic precursors.
-Hindu mythology identifies him as the son of Parvati and Shiva of the Shaivism tradition, but he is a pan-Hindu god found in its various traditions.
+Ganesha is mentioned in Hindu texts between the 1st century BCE and 2nd century CE, and a few Ganesha images from the 4th and 5th centuries CE have been documented by scholars.
+Hindu texts identify him as the son of Parvati and Shiva of the Shaivism tradition, but he is a pan-Hindu god found in its various traditions.
 In the Ganapatya tradition of Hinduism, Ganesha is the Supreme Being.
-The principal texts on Ganesha include the Ganesha Purana, the Mudgala Purana and the Ganapati Atharvasirsha.
+Ganesha is also considered as the incarnation of "Mahaganapati"(Superior form of Ganesha).
+The principal texts on Ganesha include the Ganesha Purana, the Mudgala Purana, and the Ganapati Atharvasirsha.